AdityaKumarRay/AdityaKumarRay/README.md

 - 🌱 I’m currently learning <strong>Deep Learning</strong>
 - 🔍 I’m looking for <strong> career opportunities</strong>.
 - 🚀 I’m exploring <strong>AI-powered robotics</strong> and its applications
+- 🤝 I’m open to collaborations on innovative projects that push the boundaries of technology
+- 📚 I’m dedicated to continuous learning and actively sharing insights with the tech community

 ### Tools I work upon: 🛠